magebarf/trparse/README.md

-# trparse
+# trparse.js
+JavaScript version forked from python module trparse: https://github.com/lbenitez000/trparse

-Parses the output of a traceroute or traceroute6 execution into an AST (Abstract Syntax Tree) built up from:
+Parses the output of a traceroute or traceroute6 execution into an AST (Abstract Syntax Tree) returned as a object built up from:

 -   a Traceroute root
 -   Hop inner nodes
 -   Probe leaf nodes

-Every node is printable and the entire tree is printable from the root.

 Supports the following info.
 Parsed info in bold: